No More Soggy Salads

-The spinner is basically a salad "dryer."
-It does an amazing job of keeping not only the lettuce crisp but any other ingredients that need washing will remain crisp as well.
+I would call the spinner a salad "washer and dryer".
+It does an amazing job of keeping not only the lettuce crisp but all your other ingredients as well.
 There is nothing better than a tasty salad that has a bit of crunch.
 Waterlogged lettuce is anything but crunchy!

-It was amazing that I could wash and spin it many times until the water ran clear without sacrificing the crisp texture of the lettuce.
+It is amazing that I can wash and spin it many times until the water ran clear without sacrificing the crisp texture of the lettuce.

 Types of Salad Spinners